EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 # Text

-At this point, we need to deal with the `content` of the review.
-This is because it often contains unwanted characters, such as punctuation, emojis, and characters repeated many times.
+At this point, we need to look at the `content` of the review.
+This is because it often contains unwanted characters, such as punctuation, emoticons, and repeated characters.
 To address this, we first **pre-process** the text to clean it up.
-We then convert the words into numbers through a process called text **vectorisation**.
+We then convert the words to numbers through a process called text **vectorization**.
 This is because our models work with numerical data, not text.

 ## Text Pre-Processing